ShuangyiTong/VRPainExptGuide/README.md

         }
     }
     ```
+    We also need to modify `com.unity.xr.legacyinputhelpers\Runtime\TrackedPoseDriver\TrackedPoseDriver.cs` to expose `trackedPosition`.

     One thing to note is once you disable real movements in VR, it is important to make sure participants' heads are still.
 Moving physically while not moving visually can cause strong motion sickness.

     **Add offset to the headset**: Another popular solution in VR games is to add offset to the headset if the headset is moving into the virtual wall.
 However, one problem with this is the offset can add up and it could be too much that the centre of the virtual world is on the edge of the real world.
 Usually, those games implement a reset feature that resets the virtual centre to the current position.
 For running experiments, this extra unnatural re-centre feature could be a confounder for the behavioural data depending on the research question of your study.